Bastine Divorce Law of Texas

 • Possessory conservatorship.
 This is generally associated with visitation rights.
 It allows the parent to spend time with a child as well as gives the parent access to important information about the child.
 It also allows the parent to attend extracurricular activities or other events involving the child.

-Request a confidential consultation with one of our Fort Bend County child custody lawyers by contacting us online or at 346-603-5757.
+If you need a child custody lawyer in Texas, request a confidential consultation with one of our Fort Bend County child custody lawyers by contacting us online or at 346-603-5757.